grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. In the sidebar, click **Server Admin** -> **Users**.
 1. Click **New user**.
-1. In the **Name** box, type the name of the user.
+1. In the **Name** box, enter the name of the user.
-1. In the **Email** box, type the email of the user.
+1. In the **Email** box, enter the email of the user.
-1. In the **Username** box, type the username that the user will use to log in.
+1. In the **Username** box, enter the username that the user will use to log in.
-1. In the **Password** box, type a password.
+1. In the **Password** box, enter a password.
 The user will be able to change their password once they log in.
 1. Click **Create** to create the user.

 When you create a user, they're granted the Viewer role, which means that they won't be able to make any changes to any of the resources in Grafana.
 That's ok for now though.
 In the next step, you'll grant them more permissions by adding them to a _team_.